Xerillius/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach runs a function on each array element, where .map can create an array where the values are the output of the function run on each element

 2. What is the difference between a function and a method?

+methods are called on objects and functions are not
+example:  Object.Method() vs let thing = function(args)

 3. What is closure?

+closure is a nested function's ability to access variables from higher up in the function scope

 4. Describe the four rules of the 'this' keyword.

+--1.
+Window binding - the scope of 'this' will refer to the top level window object --2.
+Implicit binding - the scope of 'this' will refer to the object using it --3.
+New binding - the scope of 'this' refers to the instance of the object that uses it --4.
+Explicit binding - the scope of 'this' refers to the object that used the call method to inherit the attribute 'this' is referring to

 5. Why do we need super() in an extended class?

+to assign values to variables that have been inherited from the super class

 ## Project Set up